firavoyage/blogging/projects.md

   - not boring like real class recordings
   - simplicity by abstract(description and calculation) and collapsion(vocal off quick animation)
   - difficulty as "math challenger" "math leader" "math helper" and some exams
-  - unworldly by omitting subject words and nsfw idioms (memes and moegirl pedia)
+  - omitting subject words and reading textbook beyond the words shown
+  - nsfw idioms (memes and moegirl pedia)
   - life-size waifus (qwq)
 - print course
   - stay away from the hustle and bustle